bosborne/nyackcommunitygarden/_posts/2017-02-11-save_my_soil.md

 title: "Save My Soil!"
 published: true
 ---
-So I've been noticing my garden get a little *tired* over the past couple of years, where I can see my neighbor's tomato and pepper plants, in particular, looking bigger and stronger.
+So I've been noticing my garden get a little *tired* over the past couple of years, and I can see my neighbor's tomato and pepper plants, in particular, looking bigger and stronger.
 It also seemed to me that all kinds of plants were doing better for me in *past* years, like onions, cabbage, and garlic.
 So, time for some analysis.
-Was it possible that I've been losing soil fertility?
+Is it possible that I've been losing soil fertility?

 As you know, soil fertility is expressed as the amounts of the elements nitrogen, phosphorus, and potassium (NPK).
 Plus, the pH of the soil has to be right, and if it's not then the availability of these elements to the plant is reduced.
 You can send your soil to be tested for fertility (see [Our garden soil](http://nyackcommunitygarden.info/blog/our-garden-soil) and [And more on our garden soil](http://nyackcommunitygarden.info/blog/and-more-on-our-garden-soil) for results from the Cornell soil lab), or you can do it yourself.
-So this time, for fun, I got a hold of the [LaMotte Garden Kit](http://www.lamotte.com/en/soil/multiparameter-outfits/5679-01.html).
+So this time, for fun, I got a hold of the [LaMotte Garden Kit](http://www.lamotte.com/en/soil/multiparameter-outfits/5679-01.html) to do it myself.
 Pretty easy to do.

 I have to say, I was surprised, but not in a good way.
 But let's start with the good news: